Customize a Chain Spec

 Start in your node's working directory, generate a plain chain spec with this command:

 This optional step we can leverage an existing plain chain specification for a network that otherwise would require modification of the source of the node to run on a new network.
-For example, this can be quite useful in the Prepare a local relay chain where we want to create a custom relay chain without customizing Polkadot's source.
+For example, this can be quite useful in the where we want to create a custom relay chain without customizing Polkadot's source.

 Here we use the same chain spec, but pass a flag to disable bootnodes, as we want a new network where these nodes will be different.